Mass surveillance in the United States: Escalation following September 11, 2001 attacks

 The September 11 attacks on the World Trade Center and the Pentagon led to major reforms of U.S. intelligence agencies, and paved the way for the establishment of the Director of National Intelligence position.

 On 1 January 2006, days after The New York Times wrote that "Bush Lets U.S. Spy on Callers Without Courts, the President emphasized that "This is a limited program designed to prevent attacks on the United States of America.
 And I repeat, limited."

 In the aftermath of the September 2001 attacks on the World Trade Center and the Pentagon, bulk domestic spying in the United States increased dramatically.
 The desire to prevent future attacks of this scale led to the passage of the Patriot Act.
 Later acts include the Protect America Act (which removes the warrant requirement for government surveillance of foreign targets) and the FISA Amendments Act (which relaxed some of the original FISA court requirements).

+Follow-on legislation have amended and reauthorized the post-9/11 surveillance authorities.
+The USA FREEDOM Act of 2015 limited certain bulk collection authorized under the USA PATRIOT Act.
+Subsequent legislation reauthorized Section 702 of the Foreign Intelligence Surveillance Act, which allows for warrantless surveillance of non-U.S. persons located outside the United States and will sunset in April 2026 if not reauthorized by Congress.

 In 2002, "Total Information Awareness" was established by the U.S. government in order to "revolutionize the ability of the United States to detect, classify and identify foreign terrorists".

 In 2005, a report about President Bush's President's Surveillance Program appeared in The New York Times.
 According to reporters James Risen and Eric Lichtblau, the actual publication of their report was delayed for a year because "The White House asked The New York Times not to publish this article".

 Also in 2005, the existence of STELLARWIND was revealed by Thomas Tamm.
 In 2006, Mark Klein revealed the existence of Room 641A that he had wired back in 2003.
 In 2008, Babak Pasdar, a computer security expert, and CEO of Bat Blue publicly revealed the existence of the "Quantico circuit", that he and his team found in 2003.
 He described it as a backdoor to the federal government in the systems of an unnamed wireless provider; the company was later independently identified as Verizon.

 The NSA's database of American's phone calls was made public in 2006 by USA Today journalist Leslie Cauley in an article titled, "NSA has massive database of Americans' phone calls."
 The article cites anonymous sources that described the program's reach on American citizens: